EscolaLMS/model-fields/README.md

 Next to metadata descriptions there are values that works with the meta description.

-Below are examples of how matadata and values are stores in database
+Below are examples of how matadata and values are stored in database

 `model_fields_metadata` table sample rows